hackerbay/Employee-Handbook/general/vision-mission/README.md

 # Mission

-To accelerate progress in this world.
+To accelerate progress in the world.